Asymptotic theory for the detection of mixing in anomalous diffusion: Introduction

 Table \ref{table:asympt_dist} schematically portrays the main result of the paper.
 Developing the asymptotic distribution of $\widehat{E}_N(n)$ involves dealing with the nature of dependence in anomalous diffusion, as well as with the functional form of the statistic $\widehat{E}_N(n)$.
 The presence of fractional memory may even give rise to unconventional convergence rates and non-Gaussian distributions.
 Such phenomenon is grounded in the so-named \textit{central }and \textit{non-central limit theorems} for sequences of random variables exhibiting dependence (e.g., \cite{rosenblatt:1961,taqqu:1975,taqqu:1979,dobrushin:major:1979,major:1981,giraitis:surgailis:1985,guyon:leon:1989,giraitis:surgailis:1990}).
 In the context of anomalous diffusion, the effect of the presence of fractional memory also appears conspicuously in the asymptotic distribution of the time-averaged MSD ($\MSD$; \cite{didier:zhang:2017,zhang:crizer:schoenfisch:hill:didier:2018}).

-In the subdiffusive ($0 < \alpha < 1$), diffusive ($\alpha = 1$) and weakly superdiffusive regimes ($1/2 < \alpha < 3/2$), knowledge of the asymptotic distribution of $\widehat{E}_N(n)$ paves the way for the construction of \textit{asymptotically valid (and Gaussian)} mixing detection procedures based on quantifiable error margins and assuming a \textit{single} sample path is available (see Section \ref{s:discussion} for a discussion).
+In the subdiffusive ($0 < \alpha < 1$), diffusive ($\alpha = 1$) and weakly superdiffusive regimes ($1 < \alpha < 3/2$), knowledge of the asymptotic distribution of $\widehat{E}_N(n)$ paves the way for the construction of \textit{asymptotically valid} (and \textit{Gaussian}) mixing detection procedures based on quantifiable error margins and assuming a \textit{single} sample path is available.
+In particular, it naturally leads to \textit{robust hypothesis testing} (see Section \ref{s:discussion} for a discussion; see also Section IV in \cite{magdziarz:weron:2011}).
 The results also shed new light on the use of $\widehat{E}_N(n)$ in the strongly superdiffusive regime $3/2 < \alpha < 2$, due to the fact that non-Gaussian limits are involved.
 This brings the literature on anomalous diffusion close to recent important efforts in the Probability and Statistics literature towards understanding and modeling fractional non-Gaussian phenomena (e.g., \cite{nourdin:nualart:tudor:2010,chronopoulou:viens:tudor:2011,veillette:taqqu:2013,pipiras:taqqu:2017}).

 The paper is organized as follows.
 In Section \ref{s:background}, we recap some fundamental concepts such as fractional memory, Hermite polynomials and Hermite processes.
 In Section \ref{s:main_results}, we establish the main result, namely, the study of the asymptotic distribution of $\widehat{E}_N(n)$.
+In Section \ref{s:conclusion_and_open_problems}, we provide conclusions and a list of open problems, including the asymptotic distribution of $\widehat{E}_N(n)$ starting from non-Gaussian measurements.
 The appendix contains all proofs (Section \ref{app:mixingproofs}) as well as a review of the basal framework of central and non-central limit theorems (Section \ref{s:central_non-central}).